Dual Diagnosis Treatment Great Falls, MT

 Intermountain Community Services - 70.8 miles from Great Falls, MT

-Intermountain Community Services is a dual-diagnosis treatment center in Helena, Montana that offers treatment services for mental health and substance abuse disorders that include post-traumatic stress disorder as well as binge eating.
+Intermountain Community Services is a dual diagnosis treatment center in Helena, Montana that offers treatment services for substance use and mental health disorders that include PTSD as well as post-partum depression.

 Address: 3240 Dredge Drive, Helena, MT 59602 in Lewis and Clark County